rtreharne/ellipsometry/data/SiO2/160217/README.md

 <h2>Notes</h2>

+Sputtered SiO2 films on a selection of substrates.

 All data files containing three spectra at 50, 60, 70 deg were for samples on OptiWhite glass and were made without use of focusing probes (spot size ~ 4 mm).
 All data files containing single spectra at 60 deg were on wafer substrates and were made with use of focusing probes (spot size ~ 1mm)